 Your account is credited at the beginning of the month following the month of programme qualification.

 Capital.com Demo Account

 Our Capital.com app found that the demo account has most of the functionality of the live real money version.
 Many of the instruments under the ‘new category will not be available in the demo account.
 You can switch between the two easily from the account section.

 A small but welcome touch is the blue badge that indicates when you are in demo mode – you don’t want to accidentally open a position when you thought you were in demo mode!

 You can opt out of depositing during the sign-up journey.

 When in real money account, if you haven’t funded your account you will see a green wallet icon and the call to action: “Fund your account to start trading”

 You will be asked to choose a payment system if you haven’t already done so:

-Deposits are accepted via three payment types (for UK customers), although these will vary depending on region:
+Deposits are accepted via two payment types (for UK customers), although these will vary depending on region:

 The minimum deposit using the app is £20 and there are no deposit or withdrawal fees.